poplavski0andrei/2ch_webm_streamer/readme.md

 The bash script for streaming webm and mp4 video into your video player.
-Usage: ./stream.sh and then play playlist.m3u with your VLC player
+Usage: ./stream.sh and then play playlist.m3u with your VLC player or browser

 REQUIRES(for bash version):
 * jq(compiled with oniguruma library)